 Who are our project partners?

-We use the PADI dive courses as our basic dive training programme.
+We use the PADI dive courses as our basic dive training program.
 You will study and train during your first few days in Thailand.

-Within a week of your arrival in Thailand, you’ll be ready to dive and assist the team with valuable underwater research work.
+After just one week, you’ll be ready to work in the Thailand conservation team with through underwater research.
 This period of training forms an important part of your conservation work.

 We are committed to preserving and restoring the marine and coastal environment.
-We do this through numerous activities in collaboration with multiple local and international partners.
+We have partnered with multiple local and international organizations.
 These include:

 - Project AWARE